Guard, Tomb of the Unknown Soldier Identification Badge: Award process

 The bestowing authority of the Guard, Tomb of the Unknown Soldier Identification Badge is the Commanding Officer, 4th Battalion, 3rd U.S. Infantry in accordance with Army Regulation 600-8-22.
 For a service member to permanently receive the badge, they must serve nine months as a member of the Honor Guard and receive a recommendation from the Commanding Officer of the Honor Guard Company.

-The Guard, Tomb of the Unknown Soldier Identification Badge can be revoked if a Soldier disgraces him or herself in a manner that brings dishonor on the Tomb.
-This action can happen even after the Soldier completes his or her tour as a member of the Honor Guard.
+The Guard, Tomb of the Unknown Soldier Identification Badge can be revoked if a Soldier disgraces themselves in a manner that brings dishonor on the Tomb.
+This action can happen even after the Soldier completes their tour as a member of the Honor Guard.

 Recipients

 The first recipient of this badge was William Daniel, a former prisoner of war who served as a tomb sentinel and sergeant of the guard at the Tomb of the Unknown Soldier from February 1957 to June 1960.
 He retired with the rank of Master Sergeant in 1965 after 22 years of Army service.
 Daniel died in 2009 and is interred in Section 35 at Arlington National Cemetery, located just south of the Tomb.

 Women were not eligible to receive the badge until a woman in a military police unit was assigned to The Old Guard in 1993, thus enabling women to volunteer for guard duty at the Tomb.
 The first female soldier to earn the badge was Sgt.
 Heather Lynn Johnsen.